gpuweb/spirv-execution-env/execution-env.md

 *   Error bounds (ULP)
 *   … TBD

-TBD: Fusing and reassociation of floating point operations is allowed when those instructions are not decorated with **NoContraction**.
+Fusing and reassociation of floating point operations is allowed when those instructions are not decorated with **NoContraction**.

 ### Instructions